 The value of the internal [[Prototype]] property of the Function prototype object is the Object prototype object (15.3.2.1).
-The initial value of the internal [[Extensible]] property of the Function prototype object is true.

 It is a function with an "empty body"; if it is invoked, it merely returns undefined.

 The Function prototype object does not have a valueOf property of its own; however, it inherits the valueOf property from the Object prototype Object.